Accessibility is Top Trend in Remodeling

 Kitchen and bath remodeling consistently top the list of home improvement projects.
 Chris Parker, owner of Parker Design Build Remodel says they “provide many options for homeowners who want their homes to be accessible and accommodating as they age.
 Aging in Place planning, before a remodeling project begins, allows us to consider including wheelchair accessible cabinetry, door openings, hallways, grab bars, and more!

-With an abundance of older homes in the nation’s housing market, the ability to modernize is a growing trend that is not expected to go away anytime soon.
-If you’re considering a remodeling project, aging in place, or just updating an older home, call the experts at Parker Design Build Remodel today for a consultation!
+In this competitive housing market, the ability to modernize an older home is a growing trend that is not expected to go away anytime soon.
+If you’re considering a remodeling project, aging in place, or just updating an older home, contact the experts at Parker Design Build Remodel today for a consultation!